 Words: Conan Marshall

 Fancy a change of air?
-If you're willing to go beyond the local woodland trail, running along mountain ridges might be your new favoured pastime.
+If you're willing to go beyond the local woodland trail, running along mountain ridges might become your new favourite pastime.

 Its not hard to understand why the idea of running above the clouds is gaining popularity.
 Competing in a skyrunning event pretty much guarantees two things.
 Stunning scenery (well, if the weathers kind) and a huge sense of fulfillment at the finish line, knowing you've just ascended up treacherous trails and down rocky descents.
 But away from the smooth soft tarmac roads of civilization, things can get tough, very tough.